-- (c) The specific Land Development Code provision(s) the Director failed to properly interpret and apply and the specific allegation(s) of error and/or the specific Land Development Code procedure(s) not followed that harmed the appellant(s) and the nature of the harm; and - (d) In the case of an appeal filed by more than one (1) person, the name, address, email address and telephone number of one (1) such person who shall be authorized to receive, on behalf of all persons joining the appeal, any notice required to be mailed by the City to the appellant. - (3) Scheduling of Appeal.
-A public hearing shall be scheduled before the Planning and Zoning Commission within sixty (60) calendar days of a notice of appeal being deemed complete unless the Planning and Zoning Commission adopts a motion granting an extension of such time period. - (4) Notice.
-Once a hearing date before the Planning and Zoning Commission has been determined, the Director shall mail written notice pursuant to Section 6.3.6(A).
-Notice requirements set forth in Section 6.3.6(B) through (D) shall not apply.
-The mailed notice shall inform recipients of: - (a) the subject of the appeal; - (b) the date, time, and place of the appeal hearing; - (c) the opportunity of the recipient and members of the public to appear at the hearing and address the Planning and Zoning Commission; and - (d) how the notice of appeal can be viewed on the City's website. - (5) Planning and Zoning Commission Hearing and Decision. - (a) The Planning and Zoning Commission shall hold a public hearing pursuant to Section 6.3.7 to decide the appeal, and City staff shall prepare a staff report for the Planning and Zoning Commission.
-The notice of appeal, copy of the Director's final decision, and the application and all application materials submitted to the Director shall be provided to the Planning and Zoning Commission for its consideration at the hearing. - (b) The hearing shall be considered a new, or de novo, hearing at which the Planning and Zoning Commission shall not be restricted to reviewing only the allegations of error listed in the notice of appeal, the Planning and Zoning Commission shall not give deference to the Director's final decision being appealed, and the applicant shall have the burden of establishing that the application complies with all relevant Land Development Code provisions and should be granted.
-The applicant, appellant or appellants, members of the public, and City staff may provide information to the Planning and Zoning Commission for its consideration at the appeal hearing that was not provided to the Director for their consideration in making the final decision being appealed. - (c) The Planning and Zoning Commission shall review the application that is the subject of the appeal for compliance with all applicable Land Development Code standards and may uphold, overturn, or modify the decision being appealed at the conclusion of the hearing and may impose conditions in the same manner as the Director pursuant to Section 6.3.10(A) and Division 6.4.
+(3) Scheduling of Appeal.
+A public hearing shall be scheduled before the Planning and Zoning Commission as soon as practicable but not later than within sixty (60) calendar days of a complete notice of appeal being filed.
+In the instance that multiple notices of appeal are filed, the sixty days shall be counted from the date the first complete notice of appeal is filed.

+- (4) Notice.
+Once a hearing date has been determined, the Director shall mail written notice to the appellant and all parties to whom notice of the decision was mailed pursuant to Section 6.6.5(E)(3).
+The mailed notice shall inform recipients of: - (a) The subject of the appeal; - (b) The date, time, and place of the appeal hearing; - (c) The opportunity of the recipient and members of the public to appear at the hearing and address the Planning and Zoning Commission; and - (d) How the notice of appeal can be viewed on the City's website. - (5) Planning and Zoning Commission Hearing and Decision. - (a) The Planning and Zoning Commission shall hold a public hearing pursuant to Section 6.3.7 to decide the appeal with appellant being substituted for applicant in Section 6.3.7.
+In any appeal of a Director finding that a proposed development project would have a significant impact and is not required to obtain a permit, the procedure set forth in Section 6.3.7 shall be modified to provide the FONSI applicant an opportunity equal to that of the appellant to address the Commission and respond to evidence and arguments raised by the appellant and members of the public.
+City staff shall prepare a staff report for the Commission.
+The notice of appeal, copy of the Director's final decision, and the application and all application materials submitted to the Director shall be provided to the Commission for its consideration at the hearing. - (b) The hearing shall be considered a new, or de novo, hearing at which the Planning and Zoning Commission shall not be restricted to reviewing only the allegations of error listed in the notice of appeal, the Planning and Zoning Commission shall not give deference to the Director's decision being appealed, and the burden shall be on the appellant to establish why the appeal should be granted.
+The applicant, appellant, members of the public, and City staff may provide information to the Planning and Zoning Commission for its consideration at the appeal hearing that was not provided to the Director for their consideration in making the decision being appealed. - (c) The Planning and Zoning Commission shall review the application that is the subject of the appeal for compliance with all applicable criteria set forth in Section 6.27.6.5 and shall uphold or overturn the Director's determination.
 The Planning and Zoning Commission decision shall constitute a final decision appealable to City Council pursuant to Section 6.3.12(A).